axs7385/pace2024/readme.md

 # one-sided crossing minimization problem Solver(The Heuristic Track)

-This repository contains heuristic one-sided crossing minimization problem Solver that were developed for the PACE 2024 challenge.
+This repository contains a heuristic Solver for the one-sided crossing minimization problem that were developed for the PACE 2024 challenge.

+The solver is developped with g++ v10.1.0 in the Linux system.

 To use it, you only need the C++ standard library and a g++ compiler.

 To build, use:
 ```